Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 The resulting system of equations constituted by Eqs.~\eqref{eq:Dyson2},~\eqref{eq:g1SDEsolved} and~\eqref{eq:g6e} is solved by extracting the damping $\bar\delta$ from the first equation, and inserting it into the others.

-Asymptotically, the system does not reach any fixed-point.
+Asymptotically, the system does not reach any fixed-point, ruling out the second-order phase transition scenario (iii) of Sec.~\ref{ssec:EPFluct}.
 We find that the $(\partial_{t}\theta)^{4}$ coupling becomes negative and the effective potential describes a first-order transition for sufficiently small $\delta$ as shown in Fig.~\ref{fig:Veff}: new minima appear for a finite $\partial_t \theta=E$, and the order parameter jumps from zero to a finite value.
-From Eq.~\eqref{eq:g1SDEc}, the phase transition happens approximately when the quartic term becomes negative, i.e.\ when
+From Eq.~\eqref{eq:g1cSDEsolved}, the phase transition happens approximately when the quartic term becomes negative, i.e. at a first order transition scale

 giving